Skip to main content

 Generally speaking, sans serif fonts are better for readability than serif fonts.
 See agency style guides for further guidance on fonts styles.

-Furthermore, adjacent colors in a data visualization must have 3:1 color contrast.
-In practice, it can be very challenging to select a color palette with 4 or more colors that will provide consistent 3:1 color contrast in all possible combinations.
-If using multiple colors for a data visualization, the easiest way to meet this WCAG requirement is to create black borders around all distinct visual elements in a data visualization and ensure that all colors in your palette have at least 3:1 contrast with black.
+Furthermore, adjacent colors in a data visualization must have 3:1 contrast ratio.
+In practice, it can be very challenging to select a color palette with 4 or more colors that will provide consistent 3:1 contrast ratio in all possible combinations.
+If using multiple colors for a data visualization, the easiest way to meet this WCAG requirement is to create contrasting borders--black or white, depending on the lightness of the color palette--around all distinct visual elements in a data visualization and ensure that all colors in your palette have at least 3:1 contrast with the border.
+The new OHA Graphic Standards Manual (available on the OWL) includes guidance on which color combinations meet WCAG's contrast requirements for text and non-text.

-We recommend creating a black border of at least 2 pixels (px) width around bars, “pie pieces,” or other distinct elements in a visual.
+We recommend creating a border of at least 2 pixels (px) width around bars, “pie pieces,” geographic boundaries, or other distinct elements in a visual.
 To add a border around a visual element in Tableau, click on “Colors” under the marks, and then click Border.
 In the current version of Power BI, it is also possible to create borders around distinct visual elements in a visual.

 The Health Policy and Analytics Division Infrastructure for Data Engagement and Access (IDEA) team has prepared a Tableau preferences file, Power BI theme file, and Microsoft theme file that align with the OHA Graphic Standards Manual (available at their OWL page) to create a custom color palette in Tableau Desktop